 My Second Brain - Zettelkasten

-For as long as I have been learning web development (about 5 years) I have been taking notes.
+For as long as I have been learning web development (over 5 years) I have been taking notes.
 Partly notes to help clarify my understanding of something and partly for future me.

 That’s why I have my digital garden, an online collection of my learning over the years.